-My neighbor told me he is going to build a fence in his front yard to keep kids and dogs out.
+My neighbor told me he's planning to build a fence in his front yard to keep kids and dogs out.
 It will be the only front yard fence on the whole street.
-The fence will look funny and take away from the character of my neighborhood.
-Knowing my neighbor, I am also concerned that he will just throw up an ugly chain link fence.
-How do I stop him from building the fence?
+Knowing my neighbor, he'll probably just throw up an ugly chain link fence, too.
+How do I stop him?

-In cases like this, a good first step it to take a look at your local jurisdiction's zoning ordinance (sometimes referred to as a "development code").
+A good first step would be to take a look at your local jurisdiction's zoning ordinance (sometimes referred to as a "development code").
 Although most locations allow fences in residential zones, you will want to review the code to confirm that front yard fences are in fact allowed in your neighborhood.
-If they are not allowed, your neighbor may be required to remove any fence he constructs and pay a fine.
+If they are not, your neighbor might be required to remove any fence he constructs and pay a fine.

-Even if fences are allowed in your zone, if your property is located in a historic district there may be additional regulations that apply.
-Historic districts usually have strict regulations that require any new construction (including fences and landscaping) to be consistent with the historic nature of the neighborhood.
-If a proposed fence is not consistent with that historic character, it may be prohibited.
+Even if fences are allowed in your zone, if your property is located in a historic district, there could be additional regulations that apply.
+Historic districts often strictly require that any new construction (including fences and landscaping) be consistent with the historic nature of the neighborhood.
+If a proposed fence is not consistent with that historic character, it could be prohibited.

 If you live in a subdivision, another document to review (if applicable) is the Declaration of Covenants, Conditions, and Restrictions (CC&Rs.)
 It's possible the CC&Rs prohibit fences, or at least restrict where fences can be built.
 CC&Rs often have stricter design standards than zoning ordinances and can be a helpful tool when objecting to a neighbor's new fence.